paulolemus/paulolemus.github.io/essays/tep-dobry-opened-my-eyes.md

 A lot has changed since Micromouse.
 I have since changed to the Computer Engineering program.
 I am slowly but surely moving out of the software development "impostor syndrome" that I'm sure all of us have felt at some time.
 I believe that I have gotten much better at learning.
 I have many goals for the near future, so I suppose I'll drop them here in a list.

-* Learn how to use gradle from the command line
+* Learn how to use Gradle from the command line
-* Finish Micromouse simulation with three pathplanning algorithm options
+* Finish Micromouse simulation with three pathfinding algorithm options
 * Be comfortable enough with Scheme to be able to implement A\* algorithm
 * Solve Leetcode problems previously solved with C++ or Java but instead in JavaScript, Python, and Scheme
 * Learn about Monads
 * Understand Scheme macros and how they are implemented under the hood in Chez/Racket/Guile
 * Understand what Austin mentioned about ownership in Rust - how does it check this at compile time?
-* Build personal website from scratch after or later in to ICS314
+* Build personal website from scratch after or later in to ICS 314
-* Place in top three mice for this semester's micromouse competition
+* Place in top three mice for this semester's Micromouse competition